garrettbland/garrettbland.com/src/site/projects/eat-hays.md

 Before I had begun building the app, I missed an extremely crucial step, and that was **_validating the idea_**.
 I had zero clue if people would like this or would even use it.
 That didn’t stop my developer fist mind though, I dove right on in and spent 100’s of hours developing before even touching marketing.
 (Don't do this by the way)

-My very close friend created the logo for me and provided tons of feedback.
+My very close friend created the logo and provided tons of feedback and ideas.
 I purchased business cards, flyers, stickers, and other promotional gear.
-I started running paid Facebook and Twitter advertising, met face to face with every single local restaurant in town (around 40-some) asking them to send me their specials and for permission to put stickers on their front doors.
+I started running paid Facebook and Twitter advertising, met face to face with every single local restaurant in town (around 30-some) asking them to send me their specials and for permission to put stickers on their front doors.
 4 years later, I still see those stickers all over. 😄

 I even got permission from some owners to setup lighting and purchased a DSLR camera to take _professional_ pictures of food for marketing material as it went out to customers.
 (They were pretty awful.
 I was a total newbie but had the confidence of a professional)